 As you can see, as we get closer to the halving (referenced by the small dots shifting through green and blue) the market value of Bitcoin hovers between the $55,000 and $100,000 mark.

-This doesn't however mean that Bitcoin will magically shoot up to $100k once the halving occurs.
+However this doesn't mean that Bitcoin will magically shoot up to $100k once the halving occurs.

 In fact by looking at historical data we can see that it actually takes much longer for Bitcoins value to grow exponentially after a halving: